jrb-s2c-github/atomika/README.md

 Should each machine be accessible by different accounts, you should bootstrap machine-by-machine using the -l switch:
 >**ansible-playbook --ask-pass   bootstrap/bootstrap.yml -i atomika/inventory/basic_inventory.yml -K -l machineX**

+5) Install the nuts and bolts required by Kubernetes:
+>**ansible-playbook -i atomika/k8s_init.yml atomika/inventory/*****.yml -K**

-Note that this play will ask for both the account and the sudo password.
-Should it be a root account the "-K" switch should be removed so the sudo password is not prompted for.
+Note that above plays will ask for both the account and the sudo password.
+Should it be a root account the "-K" switch can be removed and the sudo password will not be prompted for.

 This [Dzone.com](https://dzone.com/articles/ansible-boots-kubernetes) article also provides a more detailed explanation on bootstrapping.

-# TODO run k8s_init.yml only once

 ### Configure single node topology
 It is possible to boot a single node K8S cluster.
 It may not be best practice, but it can be useful for local testing using the Jetpack playbooks for fast local deployments.
+In my experience the first cluster formation takes a bit longer though.

-The details of the node should be configured in the Ansible repository locatated at atomika/inventory/single_node_inventory.yml.
+The details of the node should be configured in the Ansible repository located at atomika/inventory/single_node_inventory.yml.

 Since there is only one node, the master (control-plane) will have to double up as a worker as well.
 Consequently, the taint that prevents pods from being scheduled on control planes are removed during boot up.
 Similarly, a label is